JoseDSanchezH/JoseDSanchezH/README.md

 ## 🚀 What I'm Working On

 - Integrating SIEM monitoring and endpoint security solutions
 - Exploring real-world attack simulations and malware analysis
+- Creating different networks and topologies within Cisco Packet Tracer for companies.
+- Learning AI using 8n8

 ---